 That morning, I became a journalist.

 The shootings haven’t ended, but I’m still wide-eyed and working for words that help others understand the world around us.
-Right now, I’m Frederick County’s sole education reporter, tackling budgets, curriculum reforms, student achievement, demographic shifts and so much more — learning about learning every day.
+Right now, I cover health care reform policy, tackling the evolution of the Affordable Care Act and our country along with it.

 Poke around to read more about me and, if you’re so inclined, drop me a friendly note or a news tip.
-I’d love to get to know more FredCo faces.
+I’d love to get to know more faces of the policy process.
 Thanks for stopping by!